southoz/dArkOS-G80CA/README.md

 - Blue Screen will come up, and it will reboot after expanding partitions.
 - Blue Screen will come up, and it will reboot after expanding rom.tar
 - Device will boot normally to Emulationstation
-- If you have a second ROMs card,
+- If you have a second ROM SD Card card,
    - turn off,
    - insert the card,
    - boot,
    - Press Start then Options -> Advanced -> Switch to SD2 for Roms

 ## Keys
-- No analogue tuning yet, buttons have been aligned as best as possible and joystick axis IDs and inversion status updated.
+- No analogue tuning yet, buttons have been aligned as best as possible, and joystick axis IDs and inversion status updated.

 SDL Keymapping